 - Clean wheel hub.
 With the rotor removed, the wheel hub is exposed.
-Clean the wheel hub surface where the rotor sits with a clean rag or if rust is present scrub it with a wire brush.
-Apply a very thin coat of anti-seize to the face of the wheel hub to make it easier to remove the rotor next time.
+Clean the wheel hub surface where the rotor sits with a clean rag or scrub it with a wire brush if rust is present.
+Apply a very thin coat of anti-seize to the wheel hub's face to make it easier to remove the rotor next time.

 - Install the rotor on the wheel hub and thread in the set screw.
-Don't need to over-tighten the set screw.
-It is there to simply keep the rotor in place when the wheel is removed.
+You don't need to over-tighten the set screw.
+It is there to keep the rotor in place when the wheel is removed.

 Use a wire brush to clean any dust or debris from areas where the bracket contacts the brake caliper or brake pads.